cu-recordlinkage/iPPRL/linkability/Assessment_Synthetic.md

 # Linkability Assessment on Synthetic Data

-## Synthetic Data Generation
+## Corruption Methods and Synthetic Data
-To observe the association between DQ and linkability, we created a synthetic dataset with 300K records, containing values for 12 fields such as: first name (FN), last name (LN), date of birth (DOB), social security number (SSN), sex, and address.
+To observe the association between Data Quality and linkability, we created a synthetic dataset with 300K records, containing values for 12 fields such as: first name (FN), last name (LN), date of birth (DOB), social security number (SSN), sex, and address.
 Realistic initial values were obtained using the Mockaroo tool.
 To simulate data errors and missingness, we applied data corruption methods described in Table 1.
 Each corruption method allows the user to select the percentage of values in each column which are modified by the corruption.
 Corruption rates were chosen based on our team’s experience with linkage data.
 Source code and documentation here: [iPPRL Tools](https://github.com/cu-recordlinkage/ipprl_tools).

 **Table 1 - Data corruption methods**